Migueldc1/Migueldc1/README.md

  <h3 align="justify">Wine Yeast Communities</h3>
 <div align="justify">

-  We are a research group interested in understanding how microbial communities drives industrial microbial-based processes.
-Applying a microbial ecology perspective, we aim to understand the individual role of key microbial species in anthropogenic ecosystems (i.e. wine fermentations and wastewater treatment plants) and their interaction within the whole community and the environment
+Applying a microbial ecology perspective, we aim to understand the individual role of key microbial species in wine fermentations and their interaction within the community and with the environment:

+-
+-

   </div>